IP-CAM/Coinpal-Payment-Extension-for-Opencart-v.3.x/README.md

 To confirm your Integration is properly working create a test order:

-Add Test Item to Shopping Cart and View Cart.
+Add a test item to your shopping cart and view the cart.

 Proceed to Checkout

-Select Pay Crpto with Coinpal as the Payment Method.
+Select 'Pay Crypto with Coinpal' as the payment method.

 Click Confirm Order
 ![](./img/checkout.png)